Ollivanders/CompassClip/README.md

 when the command.
 You will need the `aws-cli` installed locally to utilise the parallelisation of the download.
 The bucket is setup so that you will not need any credentials to sync cached versions of the database.

+Syncing currently works using ankr rpc nodes, credits to which were provided by @Compass.

 ## Syncing yourself